nextflow-io/nextflow/docs/cli.md

   $ nextflow run main.nf -profile docker
   ```

 - Execute a pipeline and generate the summary HTML report.
-For more information on the metrics, please refer the {ref}`tracing-page` section:
+For more information on the metrics, please refer the `tracing-page` section:

   ```console
   $ nextflow run main.nf -with-report